Learn how to create and display a scene with a basemap layer and elevation.

 Create a scene

-to define the basemap layer and elevation surface.
+component to set the basemap layer, elevation surface, and camera attributes.
 Scenes use the information in the elevation layer to determine the ground

 (surface) height that will be rendered on the map.